 The "Amortization Method" should be set to "Normal" (level payments) unless you have a specific reason to set it to another method. &Fixed Principal" causes the amount allocated to principal to be the same each period which result in decreasing payments.

 The Total Interest and Total Principal & Interest at the bottom of the calculator itself are approximations.
 The numbers do not include final payment rounding.
 Please see the schedule for the exact principal and interest amounts as well as any rounding amount required.
 The difference is greatest when solving for term, otherwise, the difference is usually pennies and not more than a dollar or two.

-On a more general note, we have been discussing details about loans, some structured with unusual details, over several decades.
-At this point, we believe our software calculators can create a schedule for any custom loan that exists.
-If you have a loan with unusual terms, please ask.
+On a more general note, we have been discussing details about loans, some structured with unusual features, over several decades.
+At this point, we believe our software calculators can create a schedule for any structured settlement loan that exists.
+If you have a loan with special requirements, please ask.

 Hopefully, you'll find this loan calculator as well as all the financial calculators on this site to be useful tools.
 Why not take another sip of your favorite beverage and explore for a few minutes?
 Start by checking out The Reading Room.
 Here you'll find a half dozen articles, written by professionals, about money.